Where will the pool be?

 How will you keep the water clean?

-Natural pools use chemical-free, hydrobotanical processes to keep the water clean.
+Natural pools use chemical-free, natural processes to keep the water clean.
 There are several ways to do this which have been proven in hundreds of public natural pools in Germany, Austria and the USA.
 These often involve moving the water through a bed of pebbles; a "biofilm" forms on the pebbles and this cleans the water, helped by plants and certain aquatic algae.
+See our blog for some more information.

-The simple answer is we don't know yet.
-A domestic size natural pool can cost as little as £10,000 and a big, complex, public one over 10,000,000.
+We are working on the business plan but our preliminary budget is ~£400,000 for the pool itself with another £250,000 for ancillaries - toilets, fencing, playground, safety equipment etc. A domestic size natural pool can cost as little as £10,000 and a big, complex, public one over 10,000,000.
 The one we build will definitely cost more than the first and less than the second.
 One of our core values is to make the development financially sustainable so we will be doing some rigorous business planning.
-We'll keep our community updated on cost estimates.
+We'll keep the community updated on cost estimates.

 Why is it not in Mytholmroyd Community Centre car park?